dariober/excelToCsv/README.md

 * Weaker dependency (Java 1.8+) and no installation needed compared to Python, Perl, R solutions

-Unless option `--no-prefix` is set, the first three columns of the output CSV are always:
+Unless option `-p/--no-prefix` is set, the first four columns of the output CSV are always:

 * Source file name